simplesurance/go-proto-validators/README.md

 [![Apache 2.0 License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 This version is a fork of the original mwitkow/go-proto-validators.
-It was updated to use go modules and, recent protoc generators.
+Changes:
+- a validator for UUIDs,
+- use of go modules,
+- support for recent protoc generator versions

 ---